 - 1. Comment on Joyce's use of symbols with reference to any two major examples. - 2.
 Give a brief description of the train journey to Araby. - 3.
-Bring out the difference in the boy's mental state before and after he has spoken to Mangan's sister. - 4.
-Write notes on: Mangan's sister, The old priest, The boy's uncle, Mrs Mercer, The shop girl at Araby
+Bring out the difference in the boy's mental state before and after he has spoken to Mangan's sister.
+4. Write notes on: Mangan's sister, The old priest, The boy's uncle, Mrs Mercer, The shop girl at Araby

-5.17.9 Suggested Readings
+3.14.9.
+Suggested Reading for James Joyce's "Araby"

-Adams, David.
+- Adams, David.
 Colonial Odysseys: Empire and Epic in the Modernist Novel.
 Cornell University Press, 2003, p.
-84.

-Demming, Robert H, ed, James Joyce: The Critical Heritage, Routledge and Kegan Paul, 1970, reprint 1986, Vol. 1 (1902-27), p 67.

-Levin, Harry, James Joyce: A Critical Introduction, Faber & Faber, 1942,

-Mukhopadhyay, Samir Kumar, "James Joyce:" "Araby", in Narrative and Narration, ed.
+84. - Demming, Robert H, ed.
+James Joyce: The Critical Heritage.
+Routledge and Kegan Paul, 1970, reprint 1986, Vol. 1 (1902-27), p 67. - Levin, Harry.
+James Joyce: A Critical Introduction.
+Faber & Faber, 1942, - Mukhopadhyay, Samir Kumar.
+"James Joyce: 'Araby'", in Narrative and Narration, ed.
 Jayati Gupta, Anthem Press, 2008.

-Unit 18 □ Katherine Mansfield: "The Fly"

-- 5.18.1 Objectives

-- 5.18.2 Katherine Mansfield An Introduction
+3.14.10.
+Katherine Mansfield - An Introduction

-- 5.18.3 The Art of Katherine Mansfield

-- 5.18.4 On "The Fly"

-- 5.18.5 "The Fly" Text with Annotations

-- 5.18.6 Analysis

-- 5.18.7 Key Issues

-- 5.18.8 Summing Up

-- 5.18.9 Comprehension Exercises

-- 5.18.10 Suggested Reading

-A close reading of "The Fly" is the obvious aim of this Unit.
-But prior to that, the development of Katherine Mansfield as a literary artist will also be discussed.
-This is because it is felt that the diverse cultural conditions that she was exposed to, had a major role to play in her growth as a powerful exponent of the short story form.

-5.18.2 Katherine Mansfield-An Introduction

-Katherine Mansfield is one of those rare writers who concentrated only on this genre and took it to such heights that almost a century after her death, she still remains a literary phenomenon to reckon with.
+Katherine Mansfield is one of those rare writers who concentrated only on this genre and took it to such heights that almost a century after her death; she still remains a literary phenomena to reckon with.
 Katherine Mansfield Beauchamp was born in 'an ordinary, middle class, colonial home' (1) in Wellington, New Zealand, in 1888.
 She was an adventurous and ambitious schoolgirl who began to try out her writing skills as early as 1898-99 for the High School Reporter, the school magazine at Wellington Girls' High School.
 At the young age of fifteen she was sent to Queen's College School, London and was there for four years.
 Though she did return to her homeland after that, she was always at odds with the country of her birth and ever eager to distance herself from New Zealand.
 There was in her a dislike for the poverty and illiteracy of the indigenous Maori population and a discontent at the lack of opportunities for pursuing a career of her choice - as a cellist or as a person of literature.
 In course of a stormy personal life, she stayed in places as diverse as Germany, France and even Switzerland; apart from London of course, which was more than home to her.
 Her closeness with Middleton Murry, the leading critic and editor, around 1912 in London was a great turning point in Mansfield's literary career.
-They married in 1918 and, as Michael Thorpe says, with him "she found as much happiness as was possible for her".
+They married in 1918 and as Michael Thorpe says, with him 'she found as much happiness as was possible for her'.
 She died of tuberculosis in January 1923, aged only 35.

-5.18.3 The Art of Katherine Mansfield
+3.14.11.
+The Art of Katherine Mansfield